 Cover art is handmade paper from India

-Spirit Lady will be available on many additional platforms by this date.
+Spirit Lady is available on myriad additional platforms.

 Ted Gioia New Music Recommendation: Spirit Lady